 Raymond Vernon (1913 – 1999) was Professor Emeritus at the Kennedy School of Government in the United States.
 Raymond Vernon is especially known for his Product Life Cycle Stages theory, also know as the International Product Life Cycle.

-Biography Raymond Vernon
+Raymond Vernon biography

 Raymond Vernon obtained his Bachelor’s degree (B.A.) with honours from the College of the City of New York in 1933.
 In 1941, Raymond Vernon obtained his Ph.D. in economics from the University of Columbia with his doctoral thesis ‘The regulation of stock exchange members’.

 Next, he was engaged in improving the relations between the United States, Japan and Europe.
 He particularly proved his worth during the negations with Japan about exports issues.

-In the course of time Vernon wrote numerous books and articles about multinational management, doing business in other counties, relations with the Government etcetera.
+In the course of time Vernon wrote numerous books and articles about multinational management, doing business in other countries, relations with the Government etcetera.
 According to the Economist (1999), he is still regarded as the discoverer of Globalization.

 In 1981, Raymond Vernon transferred to the Kennedy School of Government as a central figure between Business and Government and continued his research in the area of Globalization.
-Vernon died at the age of 86.

 Publications and books

 - 1999.
-In the Hurricane’s Eye: The troubled prospects of multinational enterprise
+In the Hurricane’s Eye: The troubled prospects of multinational enterprise.

 - 1991.
-Iron Triangles and Revolving Doors
+Iron Triangles and Revolving Doors.

 - 1989.
-Beyond Globalism: Remaking American Foreign Economic Policy
+Beyond Globalism: Remaking American Foreign Economic Policy.

 - 1983.
-Two Hungry Giants: The United States and Japan in the Quest for Oil and Ores
+Two Hungry Giants: The United States and Japan in the Quest for Oil and Ores.

 - 1979.
-The Product Cycle Hypothesis in a New International Environment
+The Product Cycle Hypothesis in a New International Environment.

 - 1977.
-Storm Over the Multinationals: The Real Issues
+Storm Over the Multinationals: The Real Issues.

 - 1974.
-Big Business and the State: Changing Relations in Western Europe
+Big Business and the State: Changing Relations in Western Europe.

 - 1971.
-Sovereignty at bay: The multinational spread of U. S. enterprises, Journal: The International Executive , vol. 13, no. 4, pp. 1-3
+Sovereignty at bay: The multinational spread of U. S. enterprises, Journal: The International Executive , vol. 13, no. 4, pp. 1-3.

 - 1968.
-Manager in the international economy, Journal: The International Executive , vol. 10, no. 4, pp. 5-6
+Manager in the international economy, Journal: The International Executive , vol. 10, no. 4, pp. 5-6.

 - 1966.
-International investment and international trade in the product cycle, Journal: The International Executive , vol. 8, no. 4, pp. 16-16
+International investment and international trade in the product cycle, Journal: The International Executive , vol. 8, no. 4, pp. 16-16.

 How to cite this article:

 Van Vliet, V. (2013).
-Raymond Vernon.
-Retrieved [insert date] from ToolsHero: http://www.toolshero.com/toolsheroes/raymond-vernon
+Raymond Vernon biography, theory and books.
+Retrieved [insert date] from Toolshero: https://www.toolshero.com/toolsheroes/raymond-vernon/

 Add a link to this page on your website: